 for each $\ell$.
-Therefore, the advantage of using NAPS, instead of the standard APS, is that they are dimensionless and similar amplitude numbers.
-For these reasons they can be easily combined to define 1-D estimators in harmonic space, which depend on temperature, E-mode polarisation and their cross-correlation.
-In \cite{Billi:2019vvg}, the authors combined the NAPS $x^{(TT)}_{\ell}$ and $x^{(cross)}_{\ell}$ to define an optimal, i.e. with minimum variance, estimator called $\tilde P$.
-This estimator, which could be interpreted as a dimensionless normalised mean power, jointly combines the temperature and polarisation data to evaluate the lack of power.
-In appendix \ref{sec:appendixC} it is shown its application on the latest Planck dataset.
+Therefore, the advantage of using NAPS instead of the standard CMB APS, i.e $C_{\ell}$, is that they are dimensionless and have similar amplitude numbers.
+For these reasons, they can be easily combined to define 1-D estimators in harmonic space that depend on temperature, E-mode polarisation and their cross-correlation.
+In \cite{Billi:2019vvg}, the authors combined the NAPS $x^{(\mathrm{TT})}_{\ell}$ and $x^{(\mathrm{uEE})}_{\ell}$ to define an optimal, i.e. minimum variance, estimator called $\mathrm{\tilde P}$.
+This estimator, which can be interpreted as a dimensionless normalised mean power, jointly combines the temperature and polarisation data to evaluate the lack of power.
+Appendix \ref{sec:appendixC} shows its application to the latest \textit{Planck} dataset.

 Finally, here we define two new NAPS: